google-marketing-solutions/credentials_creator_walkthrough/walkthrough.md

 2. Click <walkthrough-spotlight-pointer cssSelector=".mdc-button.mat-mdc-button.gmat-mdc-button-with-prefix.mat-primary.mat-mdc-button-base.gmat-mdc-button.cm-button">**Enable API's and Services**</walkthrough-spotlight-pointer>.
 3. Browse for the API's needed and enable them.

-## Switch Off Ephemeral Mode

-Now, let's switch off your shell's ephemeral mode if its operating.

-Click <walkthrough-spotlight-pointer spotlightId="cloud-shell-more-button" target="cloudshell" title="Show me where">**More**</walkthrough-spotlight-pointer> and look for the `Ephemeral Mode` option.
-If it is turned on turn it off.
-This allows the dashboard code to persist across sessions.

 ## Configure OAuth Consent Screen

 An authorization token is needed for the dashboard to communicate with Google Ads.